 Near Summit Point in Jefferson County, West Virginia — The American South (Appalachia)

 Location.
-39° 15.124′ N, 77° 56.587′ W. Marker is near Summit Point, West Virginia, in Jefferson County.
-Marker is on Summit Point Road (West Virginia Route 13) 0.2 miles east of Shirley Road and Summit Point Road, on the left when traveling west.
+39° 15.235′ N, 77° 55.848′ W. Marker is near Summit Point, West Virginia, in Jefferson County.
+Marker is on Summit Point Road, on the right when traveling west.
+Marker is in front of South Jefferson Elementary School.
 Touch for map.
-Marker is at or near this postal address: 3735 Summit Point Road, Summit Point WV 25446, United States of America.
+Marker is in this post office area: Charles Town WV 25414, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Washington's Land (approx. 0.7 miles away); Richwood Hall (approx. 3 miles away); Cameron's Depot Engagement (approx. 3.2 miles away); Locust Hill (approx. 3.2 miles away); "Claymont Court" "Blakeley" (approx. 3.6 miles away); Cedar Lawn (approx. 3.7 miles away); Harewood (approx. 3.8 miles away).
+White House Farm (approx. 0.7 miles away); Richwood Hall (approx. 2.7 miles away); Locust Hill (approx. 2.8 miles away); "Claymont Court""Blakeley" (approx. 2.9 miles away); Ruins of St. George’s Chapel (approx. 3.4 miles away); Cedar Lawn (approx. 3˝ miles away); Cameron's Depot (approx. 3˝ miles away).